-Looking for a Christmas breakfast idea?
-Try this Eggnog Rice Pudding with Chocolate Drizzle!
-Make it to get in the holiday spirit, or make it with leftover eggnog!
+You’ll love this Eggnog Rice Pudding with Chocolate Drizzle if you are looking for a leftover eggnog recipe.
+Make this eggnog breakfast to get in the holiday spirit, or make it with leftover eggnog.
 This Eggnog Rice Pudding will warm you up on a cold winter morning.
 Perfect for Christmas breakfast.

 Even though I’m already on my second December in London, I’m still learning about the differences between the US and UK.
 For example, in the US, winter starts on the Winter Solstice (December 21 / shortest day of the year), but in the UK, they go by the meteorological date of December 1.